navadmin-viewer/.github/profile/README.md

 ### Enabling Notifications for New Messages on iOS

-NAVADMIN Viewer on iOS requires the app Notifications and Background App Refresh access options to be enabled in Settings > Apps > NAVADMIN in order to notify you of new messages.
+NAVADMIN Viewer on iOS requires enabling the app's **Notifications** and **Background App Refresh** access options in **Settings > Apps > NAVADMIN** in order to notify you of new messages.

+Using NAVADMIN Viewer regularly allows the app to check for new messages in the background more frequently.

 ![NAVADMIN Viewer enabling notifications settings screenshot](https://navadmin-viewer.github.io/assets/navadmin-viewer-notification-settings.png)